Within This Page

 There are standards provided by the Institute of Electrical and Electronics Engineers (IEEE) that set requirements for connecting distributed resources with electric power systems.
 Fuel cells are considered a distributed resource.
 The IEEE standards that apply to connecting distributed resources are:

-- IEEE 1547 Standard for Interconnected Distributed Resources with Electric Power Systems
+- IEEE 1547 Standard for Interconnection and Interoperability of Distributed Energy Resources with Associated Electric Power Systems Interfaces

 Additional information on codes and standards for hydrogen and fuel cells are available below.

 - Fuel Cell & Hydrogen Energy Association Codes and Standards

 - U.S. Department of Energy Hydrogen Program - Codes and Standards

 - Hydrogen and Fuel Cell Technologies Office—focuses on research, development, and demonstration of hydrogen and fuel cell technologies across multiple sectors enabling innovation, a strong domestic economy, and a clean, equitable energy future.

 - Hydrogen Program Fuel Cells—reviews the research being done by the Hydrogen Program